-Hoping that the manuscript can meet the high quality requirements of your Journal, we convey you our best regards.
+Hoping that our manuscript can now meet the high quality requirements of your Journal, we convey you our best regards.

 Simonetta Pancaldi

 Dept. Life Sciences and Biotechnology University of Ferrara C.so Ercole I d'Este, 32 44121 Ferrara - Italy